Tambanco/MVPModuleXIB/README.md

 ## How to use
-To get started You just need to click File -> New -> File… (or press command+N) Choose file You want to add and set a module name
+To get started You just need to click File -> New -> File… (or press command+N) Choose file You want to add and set a module name:
 ![](/Assets/addMVPFiles.jpg)

-Set a module name
+Set a module name:
 ![](/Assets/moduleName.jpg)

-Now you can use template code in your project
+Now you can use template code in your project:

 ![](/Assets/folder.jpg)